Baldwin Hills Estates: Mid-Century Modern Architecture and Real Estate in Los Angeles

 Preservation and Community Efforts

-With increasing development pressures in Los Angeles, preserving the architectural and cultural heritage of Baldwin Hills Estates has become a major priority.
+With increasing development pressures in Los Angeles, preserving the architectural and cultural heritage of Baldwin Hills Estates has become a significant priority.

 1. Efforts to Maintain Architectural Integrity